on all orders over $59

 Locate food sources and identify signs of deer feeding in the area; droppings, chewed leaves, and fruits are a few examples.

-With all the information you've gathered, you can now define a proper location to set up your stand, such as near a travel corridor between a feeding and a bedding area in order to be downwind and wait for your buck to pass by.
+With all the information you've gathered, you can now define a proper location to set up your tree stands, such as near a travel corridor between a feeding and a bedding area in order to be downwind and wait for your buck to pass by.

 It is all nice and easy to read in a blog post but once a whitetail shows up within bow range of your stand, things slightly get a little more complicated than it seemed with the stress kicking in.
 Hitting the bullseye shot after shot in your backyard was so easy not long ago but now this shot looks much more difficult to achieve.
 This is why you need a pre-shot routine, it will help you keep focus and remember what you must do and not just react to the situation.